Calculations - Evidencio

 Cox proportional-hazards regression

-Users can define Custom prediction models based on custom mathematical formulas expressed in terms of model variables.
+Users can define Custom calculations based on custom mathematical formulas expressed in terms of algorithm variables.
 Evidencio supports both single and conditional custom formulas.
-The custom formula(s) used by an Evidencio model can always be viewed in the details section of the respective model, so that model users can exactly identify the underlying model logic.
+The custom formula(s) used by an Evidencio algorithm can always be viewed in the details section of the respective algorithm, so that algorithm users can exactly identify the underlying algorithm logic.

 Example of conditional formulas:

-Evidencio supports the use of R-Script code to define the calculation logic for prediction models and calculators.
-R-Script models may contain complex and nested functions as long as they produce a single value outcome.
+Evidencio supports the use of R-Script code to define the calculation logic for prediction algorithms and calculators.
+R-Script algorithms may contain complex and nested functions as long as they produce a single value outcome.

 Parameter transformations